 Conor, BSc (Hons) Accounting

 Some of my most amazing memories at BCU have come in the form of travelling.
 I have been very fortunate to have travelled to 9 different countries through BCU.
-I studied for 1 year in Spain as part of Erasmus.
-I studied on two four-week summer schools in South Korea and Mexico.
+I studied for 1 year in Spain and I studied on two four-week summer schools in South Korea and Mexico.
 I took part in a business placement project in China for 4 weeks and finally, I travelled around South America learning Spanish last summer visiting Colombia, Peru, Bolivia, Argentina and Chile.